 Stay Safe With a GPS for Hiking

-Using GPS for Hiking
+Using Hiking GPS for Beginners

 There are a number of reputable manufacturers of GPS devices that can be used for hiking, backpacking, and other outdoor activities.
 Here are some things to consider when choosing your rugged handheld GPS:

-Certainly if you'll be hiking or backpacking with a GPS unit, you want it to be lightweight and small.
+Certainly, if you'll be hiking or backpacking with a GPS unit, you want it to be lightweight and small.
 However, you'll also want to be sure it provides a screen size that is adequate to easily read.

 - The Screen

-Clearly a larger screen tends to be more readable, but brightness and resolution count as well.
+Clearly, a larger screen tends to be more readable, but brightness and resolution count as well.
 A black and white screen can save you money and battery power, but a color screen can show much more detail as far as the terrain and elevations.
 Having any buttons on the sides of the unit can help reserve more room for the screen.
 If you get your hands on the unit before buying, it's wise to test in direct sunlight since this is the condition in which it will be used most often.